x1ppy/gazelle-origin/README.md

 Supported Trackers
 ------------------

 Currently, only redacted.ch is supported.
-Use `--tracker red` or set the `DEFAULT_TRACKER=red` environment variable to use it.
+Use `--tracker red` or set the `ORIGIN_TRACKER=red` environment variable to use it.

 Installation